rayahazi/SQL-B-2020/07-lesson/README.md

 On the same DB we worked on last week

 1. Retrieve all data from table `demo`, when `name` is in uppercase and `firstname` is in lowercase.
+Add diffrent name to the 2 columns.
 2. Retrieve all data from table `demo`, when all "@" in email addresses are replaced with "\$" and column name will be `New_Email`
 3. Retrieve names of database, user, and your current version.
 4. Get the current time.